The School of Garden Design Studio, Hillcrest

 The School of Garden Design's well- stocked library comprises local and international books on garden design and a plethora of indigenous plant books.
 Seldom will the student have access to such a fantastic research facility.

-A Certificate of Completion is issued to all students that present their final plan.
+A Certificate of Completion is issued to all students.

 Design Component -